 Beware of Fake Honey

 Food-safety experts have found that some honey isn't actually honey, but a concoction of corn or rice syrup, malt sweeteners or "jiggery" (cheap, unrefined sugar), plus a small amount of genuine honey.
 Artificial honey is used to produce many “honey-flavored" items such as candy, baked goods, cereal, or tea.

-Adulterated honey, often honey imported from China, may be not only fake honey, but may also contain toxins, heavy metals, and other impurities.
+Adulterated honey, often honey imported from China, may not only be fake honey, but it may also contain toxins, heavy metals, and other impurities.
 Pure honey is amber colored with a subtle scent of flowers; artificial honey has a pungent chemical odor or a fruity smell.
 Buy honey only from reputable sources.
 Read the label.
 It should say 100% honey and nothing else.

 Did You Know?